imperialnolini/photoplate/README.md

 for real.
 This time, however, we won’t pass in arguments for the “type” or “out” keyword parameters.

+In general, the function seems to work best when you DON’T include “stargazer_call =” in the function call, so best to leave that out and simply enter the stargazer call as the first parameter without explicitly identifying it.

 **Note any call to the function makes a .tex file with edits to the the regular stargazer::stargazer() LaTeX-formatted output, and the function call will return the filepath where it saved the .tex file.**